310mc/https-310mc.github.io-tl/source/_posts/other/dokisuta.md

 **Summary:**
 * Puzzling behavior, an unwavering person no matter the situation; he <u>100% goes by his own pace</u>
 * In the ocean!
 In the fountain! <i>puka, puka</i> time anywhere…♪; <u>Unmatched Sea-lover</u>
-* A <u>Broad-minded</u>, deepsea-like heart that sees through one's true nature, and wraps around them like the ocean.
+* A <u>Broad-minded</u>, deep heart that sees through one's true nature, and wraps around them like the deep ocean.

 <div toc>
 <div style="margin-bottom:5px">{% btn #Index,, arrow-up, Back to Top %}</div>